eltociear/powerapps-docs.de-de/powerapps-docs/developer/component-framework/sample-controls/angular-flip-control.md

 ## <a name="available-for"></a>Verfügbar für

-Modellgesteuerte Apps und Canvas-Apps (experimentelle Vorschau)
+Modellgesteuerte Anwendungen und Canvas-Anwendungen (öffentliche Vorschau)

 ## <a name="manifest"></a>Manifest